2021 Intergenerational Theatre Workshop is happening on Zoom!

 The 2021 ITW is centering the LGBTQIA+ community and is

-open to LGBTQIA+ identifying teens and young adults ages 17 – 23 and elders ages 60+ in WNC.
+open to LGBTQIA+ identifying teens and young adults ages 17 – 23 and elders ages 60+.

-The Intergenerational Theatre Workshop is a free, five day program that brings together teens and young adults (ages 17-23) and elders (ages 60+) to share their stories and create an original performance piece inspired by each other’s lived experiences.
+The Intergenerational Theatre Workshop is a free program that brings together teens and young adults (ages 17-23) and elders (ages 60+) to share their stories and create an original performance piece inspired by each other’s lived experiences.

 Participants discover, express, and connect through interviews, writing exercises, and theatrical explorations.
 The program culminates in a public presentation where participants perform their own work-in-progress together.